aqilahshawel/Hackathon-2-Group-34/README.md

 In summary, the `LinkedList` class provides the basic functionality to create and manipulate a linked list.
 It allows for appending nodes to the end of the list and calculating the sum of values stored in the nodes.

+## How to Play the Game
+  The game starts with the introduction of the game followed by asking the users their name and age.
+Then, game continue to give a situation with three choices of answers.
+The questions continue until the users completed all questions.
+The player summary will be displayed first before the results are shown.
+Lastly, players can decide to restart the game or exit the game.

 ## Credits
   Our dedication to make a personality quiz game started when there was a trend among teenagers where they play an interactive Korean quiz game with outstanding visuals and aesthetic theme and storylines.
 Thus we chose flower as our theme in assigning the personalities.